GPlates/GPlates/doc-python-api/pygplates_getting_started.rst

 Using the correct Python version
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As noted in :ref:`pygplates_getting_started_installation_external` the pre-built MacOS X and Windows pyGPlates libraries have been compiled for a specific version of Python (such as 64-bit Python 2.7.x on MacOS X).
+As noted in :ref:`pygplates_getting_started_installation_external` the pre-built macOS and Windows pyGPlates libraries have been compiled for a specific version of Python (such as 64-bit Python 3.8.x on macOS).
 So if you attempt to import pyGPlates into a Python interpreter with a different version then you will get an error.

-For example, on Windows if you attempt to import a pre-built pyGPlates library compiled for 32-bit Python **2.7.x** into a 32-bit Python **2.6.x** interpreter then you will get an error similar to:
+For example, on Windows if you attempt to import a pre-built pyGPlates library compiled for 64-bit Python **3.7.x** into a 64-bit Python **3.8.x** interpreter then you will get an error similar to:
 ::

-  ImportError: Module use of python27.dll conflicts with this version of Python.
+  ImportError: Module use of python37.dll conflicts with this version of Python.

-And on MacOS X the error message (in a similar situation) is more cryptic:
+And on macOS the error message (in a similar situation) is more cryptic:
 ::

   Fatal Python error: PyThreadState_Get: no current thread